Dkdhara455/fastapi_task_manager/README.md

 ## Features
 ->User Registration with:

     ->Password hashing (using passlib)

-    ->Password validation (must have at least one number, one special symbol, and be ≥ 5 characters) ->JWT Authentication for login-protected endpoints ->Create, Read, Update, Delete Tasks
+    ->Password validation (must have at least one number, one special symbol, and be ≥ 5 characters)

+->JWT Authentication for login-protected endpoints

+->Create, Read, Update, Delete Tasks

-->Delete Own Account (removes user from DB and ->invalidates token) ->Automatic Logout on account deletion
+->Delete Own Account (removes user from DB andinvalidates token)

+->Automatic Logout on account deletion

 ->Swagger UI for API exploration

 **Clone the repository**